OS MasterMap Topography Layer support

 TOIDs will stay the same throughout the life cycle of each feature.
 In other words, if a feature changes, the TOID will stay the same as long as it is deemed to be the same feature; for example, a house having an extension built is still the same house and fulfils the same purpose.
 This provides a continuity of reference even though a feature may undergo changes.

 This makes the TOID a robust referencing system that customers can use alongside, or instead of, their own referencing systems and can link to their own information about the feature.

 Having unique references is essential to making the most out of storing data within a relational database management system, as these rely on unique referencing to be able to store, sort, manage, query and retrieve data efficiently.

-- Where can I find details of the 2016 upgrade to the Topography Layer?
+- Where can I find details of the Topography Layer upgrade?

 Please see our guide to the changes, where you can learn about the new content, styling options and more.

 - How do I obtain OS MasterMap Topography Layer – Building Height Attribute?

 Building Height Attribute is an enhancement to and forms part of the OS MasterMap Topography Layer, so you are entitled to obtain Building Height Attribute without additional charge if you hold a current license for OS MasterMap Topography Layer.